Description

 Impact

-The vulnerability resides in the Linux kernel’s nvmet-tcp subsystem.
-A helper function that sets up a PDU iterator returns void and silences callers when it sees an out‑of‑bounds PDU length or offset.
-Because callers do not detect the failure, they overwrite the command’s state and later use an uninitialized iterator to read network data.
-This flaw allows an attacker that can inject crafted network packets to corrupt kernel memory and feasibly execute arbitrary code with kernel privileges.
-It demonstrates improper initialization and incorrect error handling weaknesses (CWE‑665, CWE‑682).
+The vulnerability resides in the Linux kernel’s nvmet‑tcp subsystem.
+A helper function that sets up a PDU iterator returns void and silently discards errors when it detects an out‑of‑bounds PDU length or offset.
+Because callers are unaware of the failure, they overwrite the command’s state and later use an uninitialized iterator to read network data.
+Based on the description, the improper error handling and use of uninitialized memory could allow an attacker who can inject crafted network packets to corrupt kernel memory, potentially leading to execution of arbitrary code with kernel privileges.
+This inference is not explicitly stated in the CVE data but follows from the described mechanics and the identified weaknesses (CWE‑665, CWE‑682, CWE‑390).

 Affected Systems